renzio/cms-image-ratio-guide/README.md

 ## Getting Started

-Open `index.html` in a browser, or visit the hosted version.
+Open `index.html` in a browser, or visit the hosted version (https://renzio.github.io/cms-image-ratio-guide/#/).
 No build step or server required — it's a static site.

 ## Built With